andreashlarsen/Shape2SAS/README.md

 | `hyperboloid` | smallest radius, curvature, half of the height  | hourglass, cooling_tower| Hyperboloid, i.e. an filled hourglass shape |
 | `superellipsoid` | equator radius, eccentricity, shape parameter $t$, shape parameter $s$  | --| superellipsoid, very general shape including superspheres and superellipsoids<sup>**</sup> |

-<sup>*</sup> capitalized names and CamelCase are also recognized: Hollow_sphere, HollowSphere, or hollowsphere.
+<sup>*</sup> not case-sensitive, and underscores are ignored, so for example Hollowsphere or hollow_sphere or hollowSphere are all acceptable inputs.
 <sup>**</sup>[see superellipsoid sasview model](https://marketplace.sasview.org/models/164/)

 [Back to Table of contents](#table-of-contents)